How to Use Amaryllis as Cut Flowers

 For the longest vase life, cut the stems before the flowers open.
 Wait until the first buds have puffed out and are soft (as shown above).

 Use a sharp knife to cut the stem just an inch or so above the bulb.
-Amaryllis stems are hollow, so take care to support the stem as you’re cutting.
-Put the flowers in a tall, clean vase of room temperature water and then move the vase to a cool place for a few hours or overnight.
+Amaryllis stems are hollow, so take care to support the stem as you are making the cut.
+Put the flowers into a tall, clean vase of room temperature water and then move the vase to a cool place for a few hours or overnight.
 Once the flowers have rested, you can recut the stems to whatever length suits your vase or arrangement.

 How to Display Amaryllis as Cut Flowers

-Amaryllis look fabulous no matter how you display them — combined with other flowers or on their own.
+Amaryllis look fabulous no matter how you display them — combined with greens and other flowers or on their own.

-If you plan to leave the stems relatively long, choose a vase with a heavy bottom.
-Clear vases work well for amaryllis, because they accentuate the long line of the stem.
-In fact, a clear glass vase works nicely even when you cut the stem very short.
+If you plan to leave the stems relatively long, choose a tall vase with a heavy bottom.
+Clear vases work well for amaryllis because they accentuate the long line of the stems.
+In fact, clear glass vases work nicely even if you cut the stems short.
+Stoneware crocks also work well and provide the necessary weight to balance the flowers.

 Always start with a squeaky-clean vase.
 Add floral food to the water, following proper dilution rates.
 (For an alternative to floral food, add 1 tsp sugar, 2 tsp lemon juice and 1 tsp bleach to a quart of lukewarm water.)